moonrepo/espresso/docs/registry.md

 ## Supported module formats

-In Espresso, only ESM source code is allowed, and only ESM compiled code will be produced.
+In espresso, only ESM source code is allowed, and only ESM compiled code will be produced.
 We require that all packages are written in native/strict ESM, and during the publishing process, we'll run some verification checks to ensure that the package is valid ESM.